-In 2014, Kenneth Schwartz was appointed as the first Michael Sacks Chair in Civic Engagement and Social Entrepreneurship and founding director of the Phyllis M. Taylor Center for Social Innovation and Design Thinking, in addition to his role as dean of the School of Architecture.
-Schwartz has worked collaboratively across all units of Tulane, including eight endowed Professor in Social Entrepreneurship as well as deans and center directors, to launch and grow initiatives in social innovation, social entrepreneurship, and design thinking at Tulane.
-Under Schwartz’s leadership, the School of Architecture became the academic home for the interdisciplinary undergraduate minor in Social Innovation and Social Entrepreneurship.
+Kenneth Schwartz is the first Michael Sacks Chair in Civic Engagement and Social Entrepreneurship and founding director of the Phyllis M. Taylor Center for Social Innovation and Design Thinking.
+He assumed these roles in 2014 in addition to his position as dean of the Tulane School of Architecture (2008-2018).
+Schwartz has worked collaboratively across Tulane University evolving and developing ideas and initiatives tied to positive social change.

-Since Schwartz was appointed dean in 2008, Tulane School of Architecture has become one of the most visible units of Tulane University in creating a national model of innovative and empathetic pedagogy working in close partnership with neighborhood and non-profit organizations throughout New Orleans and beyond.
-As dean, Schwartz guided the growth of the Tulane City Center, the Tulane School of Architecture’s applied urban research and outreach program that provides design services to communities who are consistently underserved in the field.
+The Tulane School of Architecture is one of the most visible units of Tulane University in creating a national model of innovative and empathetic pedagogy, working in close partnership with neighborhood and nonprofit organizations throughout New Orleans and beyond.
+As dean, Schwartz guided the growth of the Albert and Tina Small Center for Collaborative Design, the School of Architecture’s applied urban research and outreach program that provides design services to communities who are consistently underserved in the field.

-Previously, Schwartz was on the faculty at the University of Virginia for twenty-four years.
+Previously, Schwartz was on the faculty at the University of Virginia for 24 years where he served as the architecture department chair and School of Architecture associate dean for academics.
 In 2003, he won the UVA Alumni Association Distinguished Professor Award – considered one of the highest honors bestowed upon faculty at that institution, with only one awarded university-wide each year.